Romanian opposition chooses Transylvanian mayor to challenge for presidency

 Some analysts say Iohannis' German background might serve him well in dealing with the West.
 He is a supporter of economic reform backed by international lenders under a European Union umbrella.

-The next president will play a pivotal role in appointing a new prime minister and a government lineup to oversee International Monetary Fund-backed reforms under a 4 billion euros (3.19 billion British pound) standby deal - with the loan deal review now being postponed pending the election.
+The next president will play a pivotal role in appointing a new prime minister and a government lineup to oversee International Monetary Fund-backed reforms under a 4 billion euros standby deal - with the loan deal review now being postponed pending the election.

 A survey by pollster INSCOP ordered by daily Adevarul last month, showed Ponta had 43.6 percent support, leading Iohannis by more than 12 points.
 But neither contender would garner enough votes to avoid a Nov.
 16 runoff ballot.